HHS/simpler-grants-gov/documentation/decisions/adr/000N-frontend-tooling.md

 ## Decision Outcome <!-- REQUIRED -->

 Option #1 is preferred.
-The tooling chosen in the template repository suits are needs, with the addition of License Checker.
+The tooling chosen in the template repository suits our needs, with the addition of License Checker.

 # Other Options